An Exceptionally Strong Stimulus Can Trigger A Response

 Understanding how exceptionally strong stimuli work becomes clearer through everyday examples:

-These examples illustrate how the body prioritizes survival and protection by responding to stimuli that could pose a threat Simple as that..
+These examples illustrate how the body prioritizes survival and protection by responding to stimuli that could pose a threat But it adds up..

 Factors That Influence Stimulus Strength